EibenK/foundations-cpp/README.md

 - Gain a deeper understanding of core data structures and algorithms by implementing them without relying on built-in datastructures
 - Lay a modular groundwork for use in future technical projects and interview preparation

-# Weekly Commitment
+# Commitment
-- Daily: One new data structure or algorithm implemented per day
+- Try to implement one new data structure or algorithm per day
 - Weekly Review: Refactor, optimize, and document implementations